meudev/meudev/README.md

-### Bem Vindo, cuidado para não se perder com a bagunça. 👋
+### Welcome, be careful not to get lost in the mess.. 👋

-😄  Um jovem, não tão jovem, desenvolvedor!
+😄  A young, not so young, developer!